GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

 ### Tips

 - Create a new bucket to hold the transformation logic and other data
-- Some of the settings needed to complete this challenge are in the *Optional Parameters* section
+- Some of the settings needed to complete this challenge (such as the UDF, max number of workers and networking related ones) are in the *Optional Parameters* section
+- Pay attention to how you specify the [subnet](https://cloud.google.com/dataflow/docs/guides/specifying-networks#example_network_and_subnetwork_specifications)

 ### Success Criteria